 I found a used 2018 Subaru Outback with 40,500 miles—or 3 years of average mileage—selling for $23,000.

 We’re going to assume—rightly, I think—that all costs (except depreciation) associated with miles 40,500 to 202,500 cost the same whether the Outback has switched owners (i.e., is used) or not.
 On average, all cars are the same, and their cost of car ownership is the same.
 This is an important assumption.

 Why exclude depreciation?
 The depreciation of a new car is based on that new car’s price.
 But for this analysis, I’m going to assume that our used car depreciates from its used price ($23,000) to zero over its remaining life.

 By my math, miles 40,500 through 202,500 for this Outback (reminder: it’s an “average” car by this article’s standards) cost $49,500.
-I simply looked at my total cost-per-mile chart from above, removed depreciation, and calculated from the beginning of Year 4 to the end of the life of the car.
+I simply looked at my total cost per mile chart from above, removed depreciation, and calculated from the beginning of Year 4 to the end of the car’s life.

 Next, I need to add the initial cost of the used car: $23,000.
 The grand total is $72,500.

 What do we get for this $72,500 total price tag?
 We’ll be able to drive the car for 202,500 – 40,500 = 161,000 more miles.
 That means the used Subaru will cost $72,500/161,000 = 45.0 cents per mile.
 That’s exactly the same as what we calculated for a new car!

 Granted, each used car has its own story.
 How do you put a price on a car not smelling like the dog that used to ride in the back seat?
 Used products come with those kinds of questions.
 This is similar to the earlier utility discussion.